pylablanche/gcForest/README.md

 Note that I wrote the code from scratch in two days and even though I have tested it on several cases I cannot certify that it is a 100% bug free.
 **Feel free to test it and send me your feedback about any improvement and/or modification!**

+--- Some Tests Results using this code ---
+(will be updated as result come out)

+Scikit-learn handwritten digits classification : training time ~ 5min
+accuracy ~ 98%